sagemathinc/cocalc-doc/source/project-settings.rst

 You can see a recent list of installed software at `Available Software  <https://cocalc.com/doc/software.html>`_ and in our `Help page <https://cocalc.com/help>`_ under "Software and Programming Libraries Details".

-A running log of regular updates to the environment is the :ref:`software-updates` list.
+A running log of regular updates to the environment is the :ref:`legacy software updates list<legacy-software-environment>`.

 You may want to revert to an older environment, or try a new environment that is about to be released.
 To change the software environment to a different compute image, use the "Selected Image" menu.
 The exact list of available images will change from time to time.